Edufalcao14/Devops-mini-proj-tdd-greetings/README.md

 ## Description

-Mini-project Devops , This mini-project is designed to start simple and become progressively more complex as new features are added, using the concepts of TDD and unit testing.
+Mini-project Devops , This mini-project is designed to start simple and become progressively more complex as new features are added, using the concepts of TDD and unit testing and feature branches git strategy.

 ### Prerequisites